Planning & Planting Your Fall Garden in South Carolina

 I probably don't have to bring this to your attention, but August is hot.
 The heat doesn't usually let up until the middle of September.
 Don't worry, you have plenty of time to get your crops in because we have such a long growing season for our fall/winter crops.

 If you have the need to jump the gun, you may start early by planting seeds indoors.
 Some fall crops that will benefit from planting indoors in trays are collards, cabbage, bok choy, broccoli, and cauliflower to name a few.
 Mustard greens, kale, turnips, spinach and lettuce do better by direct sowing, once the weather cools.
 This means those crops you will want to plant by seed directly into the ground.

-Around the end of August, your local garden shop will begin having seedlings to purchase.
+Around the middle of August, Sal's will begin having seedlings to purchase.
 Seedlings are plants already started in trays.
 It is up to you rather to start your own seeds, or to wait and purchase the plants later.
 You also can do both.
 Remember you can plant your fall/winter garden from September, all the way into February.

 Another crop that you don't want to forget about are the winter peas.
 Kids love the sugar snap peas and they are easy to grow.
 Carrots are also a fall crop, but they are a little more challenging grow.
 Many of your fall crops, kids will balk at eating, but keep in mind that kids love to eat what they grow.
 Come up with some creative ways to serve and cook them.
 I love fried kale chips.
 You also can make some cool salads with arugula, lettuce, and mustards, and let your children pick out their favorite salad dressing.

 Remember to keep it local and Get Growing South Carolina.

 Sal's Quick Tip - Fall Plants are HEAVY FEEDERS